Achieve Canadian permanent residence and citizenship through business immigration.

 If you are exploring avenues to obtain Canadian citizenship or permanent residency or wondering about business immigration as a pathway, then this page is for you.
 Canada has several immigration options for business owners, including the Start-up Visa, Self-Employed Programs, and Provincial Nominee Programs (PNP).
 The Self-Employed Persons Program is a specialized pathway for individuals in the arts, culture, or athletics.
-All business immigration programs start with a work permit, and some of them can lead to permanent residency quicker than traditional methods.
+All business immigration programs start with a work permit, and some of them can lead to permanent residency faster than traditional methods.
 We’ll discuss how this process works and offer step-by-step guidance that starts with getting a work permit, moving on to permanent residence, and finally, Canadian citizenship.

 You can always use our free assessment tool to find the best program that suits your situation or schedule a consultation with our top business immigration lawyers.